-So, first one is the kingdom of God.
-In Acts and in the Bible as a whole, the kingdom of God is sort of a shorthand way of describing God's perfect rule over his people, defeating sin and death and all power of darkness.
+What is the kingdom of God?
+Well, in Acts, and in the Bible as a whole, the kingdom of God is sort of a shorthand way of describing God's perfect rule over his people, defeating sin and death and all power of darkness.

 What does that look like?
-Well, in Isaiah 11, we were given a glimpse, a little bit of glimpse of how, what that looks like.
-In Isaiah 11, he, that is the king, the Messiah, the Christ, will not judge by what he sees with his eyes or decide by what he hears with his ears.
+Well, Isaiah 11, in the Old Testament, gives us just a little bit of a glimpse of that.
+It says, he, that is the king, or the Christ, the Messiah, will not judge by what he sees with his eyes or decide by what he hears with his ears.

 But with righteousness, he will judge the needy.
 With justice, he will give decisions for the poor of the earth.
 In other words, there will be perfect justice and equality even for the lowest of the society.

-And then, in that kingdom, the wolf will live with the lamb, the leopard will lie down with a goat, the calf and the lion and the yearling together, and a little child will lead them.
+[7:45] And then, in that kingdom, the wolf will live with the lamb, the leopard will lie down with the goat, the calf and the lion and the yearling together, and the little child will lead them.

 The cow will feed with the bear, the young will lie down together, and the lion will eat straw like the ox.
-The infant will play near the cobra's den, and the young child will put its hand into the vipers' nest.
-In the kingdom of God, with God's perfect king ruling over it, there is perfect justice, equality, peace, love, and harmony.
-And it's eternal.
-As our Old Testament passage in Daniel says, when the Messiah was given authority, glory and sovereign power, all nations and peoples of every language worshipped him.
-His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed.
-So the kingdom of God is one that is characterized by eternal peace, eternal justice, eternal love, harmony.
+The infant will play near the cobra's den, and the young child will put its hand into the viper's nest.

+In the kingdom of God, with God's perfect king ruling over it, there is perfect justice, equality, peace, love, harmony, and it's eternal.

+As our Old Testament passage in Daniel says, when the Messiah was given authority, glory, and sovereign power, all nations and peoples of every language worshipped him, his dominion is an everlasting dominion that will not pass away.

+And so, the kingdom of God is one that is characterized by eternal peace, eternal justice, eternal love, and harmony.
+That's the first point.

-And the second point is Jesus.
-Second point that Paul was trying to explain to the Jews.
-Jesus, most likely that Jesus is the Christ.
-He's the king of the kingdom.
-He's the king predicted in the Old Testament passages that we just looked at.
-The implication is that the kingdom of God is already here because Jesus has come and people need to follow him as the king.
+[9:06] The second point is Jesus.
+The second point that Paul was trying to get across to the Jews.
+Most likely that Jesus is the Christ.

+Jesus is the Messiah.
+He's the king of the kingdom of God.
+He's the king prophesied and expected by the passages that we just looked at in the Old Testament.

+And the implication is that the kingdom of God is already here because Jesus has come.
+And people need to follow him as the king.

 Now, how do we know that the kingdom of God is here and that Jesus is the king?
-This is where the hope of Israel comes into play.
-So let's go back to that point.
+Well, this is where the hope of Israel comes into play.
+So, let's go back to that point.
+Sorry.

 What is the hope of Israel?
-Well, Paul already said to the governor Felix in Acts 24, he said, I have the same hope in God as this man, these Jews themselves have, that there will be a resurrection of both the righteous and the wicked.
-The hope of Israel is the hope of resurrection, eternal life.
+Paul already said to the governor Felix in Acts 24.
+He said, I have the same hope in God as these men, these Jews themselves have, that there will be a resurrection of both the righteous and the wicked.